-OTHER TUITION AND FEES Adult Degree Program
+Adult Degree Program

-Adult Degree Program tuition is \$515 per credit hour.
+Adult Degree Program tuition is \$535 per credit hour.
 There are no payment plans for this program.
 All charges must be covered at the time of registration.
-For further information contact the ADP Office.
 ADP Prior Learning Assessment recording fee is \$75 per course.
+Additional information about the ADP Program can be found on page 71.